-The Arcus 7 is delivered ex factory with a brake adjustment marked which complies with the test sample and which should not be altered.
+The Mistral 7 is delivered ex factory with a brake adjustment marked which complies with the test sample and which is marked on the brake line.

 This adjustment will allow you to steer and land the paraglider with almost no time lag.